-On the Moon, there are extensive lava flows, rugged highlands and many impact craters of all sizes.
+On the Moon, there are extensive lava flows, rugged highlands, and many impact craters of all different sizes.
 The overlapping of these features implies relative ages.
 Because of the lack of ongoing mountain building processes, or weathering by wind and water, the accumulation of volcanic processes and impact cratering is readily visible.
 Thus by looking at the images of the Moon, one can trace the history of the lunar surface.
+Most of the images in this lab were taken by NASA spacecraft or by the Apollo Astronauts.

-- Lab Goals: to discuss the Moon's terrain, craters, and the theory of relative ages; to use pictures of the Moon to deduce relative ages and formation processes of surface features - Materials: Moon pictures, ruler, calculator
+- Goals: to discuss the Moon's terrain, craters, and the theory of relative ages; to use pictures of the Moon to deduce relative ages and formation processes of surface features - Materials: Moon pictures, ruler, calculator - Review: Section 1.2.2 in Lab #1